FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/stress_testing.md

 #### Start Stress Test

-Back to Java-sdk-demo 'After compiling the environment, run the following command to start the pressure test:
+Return to the 'java-sdk-demo' compiled environment and run the following command to start the stress test:

 The stress test here is to deploy 32 Account Solidity contracts to the group group and send 500,000 transactions with a QPS of 20,000。